This Is How To Send Cryptocurrency

 Crypto wallets fall into three distinct categories, software, hardware, and paper.
 Software wallets are further classified into desktop, mobile, or online.

-• Desktop wallets are downloaded and installed on a PC.
-They are only accessible from the PC on which they’re downloaded.
-Online wallets are cloud-based and can be accessed from anywhere whereas mobile wallets run on an app on a mobile phone.
+• Desktop wallets are downloaded and installed on a PC and are only accessible from that PC.
+Online wallets are cloud-based and can be accessed from anywhere, whereas mobile wallets run on an app on a mobile phone.

 • Hardware wallets are different from software wallets since they store a user’s private key in a physical device like a USB.
 These wallets are stored online, which adds to their security.
 Simply plug in the gadget to an internet-enabled PC and enter the pin to start transacting.